 “Mr. Shusterman and his law firm have represented both me personally and the nonprofit organization that I am associated with.
 The cases have ranged from the simple to the complex and contentious.
 Each case has been successfully completed.
 It is very simple – if you want the best result possible, then select the Law Offices of Carl Shusterman.”

 Read More Reviews

 Form I-944 – Declaration of Self-Sufficiency

-The USCIS has issued a new 18-page I-944 form entitled Declaration of Self-Sufficiency which must be filed with applications for Adjustment of Status starting October 15, 2019 for persons who are subject to the public charge rule.
+The USCIS issued a new 18-page I-944 form entitled Declaration of Self-Sufficiency which must be filed with applications for Adjustment of Status starting February 24, 2020 for persons who are subject to the rule.
 This form will be required for most persons in the family-based, employment-based and diversity lottery categories.

 Who is Affected by the New Public Charge Rule?

 The new rule does not create a new ground for deportation, but reinterprets an existing ground of inadmissibility.
-If you are applying for either a temporary status or for a green card, chances are that the new public charge rule may apply to you.
+If you are applying for either a temporary visa or for a green card, chances are that the new public charge rule will apply to you.
 The same is true if you are applying for an extension of status or a change of status.

 - Asylees and Refugees;

 - Persons with T Status (Victims of Human Trafficking);